FRMlab/Jenny_Sabin_Workshop/README.md

 Jenny Sabin Workshop
 ====================

-Python, Grasshopper scripts and pdf transcripts from Jenny Sabin workshop at UWSA.
+Python, Grasshopper scripts and pdf transcripts from Jenny Sabin workshop at UWSA Fall 2014.
 Hosted by F_RMlab.

 There's no pdf viewer in Github, so click on 'View Raw' to download the pdf.